KnowitIZ/gh-gbg-Embeddy/README.md

 # Embeddy – The Ultimate Interactive Office Mascot

-Embeddy is more than just a Raspberry Pi-powered gadget—it’s our friendly office mascot, collaborative coworker, and interactive learning hub designed to bring joy, connectivity, and innovation to our workspace.
-With Embeddy, you get personalized interactions, fun learning experiences, and sustainability insights—all delivered with a cheerful Gothenburg charm!
+Embeddy isn't just a Raspberry Pi gadget—it's your friendly coworker and learning hub, bringing joy, **connectivity** and innovation, and sustainability insights to our workspace.

-Embeddy knows you, connects you with colleagues across offices, and helps your skills and friendships grow.
+Embeddy knows you, helps you connect with colleagues across offices, and encourages personal growth through personalized interactions—all delivered with cheerful Gothenburg charm.

 ## ✨ Features